-- Venus, the 2nd planet from our Sun, may have had oceans and been habitable to life before being transformed into an inhospitable wasteland.
+- Venus may have had oceans and been habitable to life in the past

-- By studying Venus, scientists learn how Earth-like planets change over time, and what conditions on Earth-sized planets orbiting other stars might be like.
+- By studying Venus, scientists learn how Earth-like planets change over time.

 Venus is currently inhospitable, but it wasn’t always that way.
-Missions there have observed granite-like rocks on the surface, which require abundant water to form.
-In the early solar system when the Sun was cooler, scientists think the planet may have had liquid water on the surface for 2 billion years—far longer than Mars, which may have had liquid water for 300 million years.
+Missions there have observed granite-like rocks that require abundant water to form.
+In the Solar System's early days when the Sun was cooler, scientists think the planet may have had liquid water on the surface for two billion years.
 Water is the key to life as we know it, so did Venus once have life?

 How we study Venus

 Venus was the first planet to be visited by a spacecraft.
 In 1962, NASA’s Mariner 2 flew by the planet and discovered it was a hot world with no self-generated magnetic field.
 The Soviet Union became the world leader in early Venus exploration after that, sending multiple atmospheric probes and as many as ten landers to the planet.
 To this day, they remain the only nation to have landed spacecraft on the surface and transmitted both data and images back to Earth.

 Due to thick clouds, it is impossible to see Venus’ surface without radar.
 NASA’s Magellan orbiter, launched in 1990, used radar to map Venus’ surface at the highest resolution to date.
 Magellan revealed that all of the planet’s impact craters are formed within the last 700 million years.
 This implies that Venus’ surface was completely reshaped by a worldwide volcanic event in its recent geologic past—but exactly what happened is still up for debate.